ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

     }
 }
 ```
-The reasons why we could prefer `OAuthentication<OpenidClaimSet>` over `BearerAuthenticationToken` are its improved API to access OpenID claims and its versatility (compatible with JWT decoding too).
+The reasons why we could prefer `OAuthentication<OpenidClaimSet>` over `BearerTokenAuthentication` are its improved API to access OpenID claims and its versatility (compatible with JWT decoding too).

 ## 6. Non-Standard Introspection Endpoint
 The token introspection we have works just fine with OIDC Providers exposing an `introspection_endpoint` in their OpenID configuration (like Keycloak does), but some just don't provide one (like Auth0 and Amazon Cognito).
 Hopefully, almost any OP exposes a `/userinfo` endpoint returning the OpenID claims of the user for whom was issued the access token in the Authorization header.